Embark on an adventure into the liquid beauty of the Lower Bann, from the buzzing hub of Coleraine to the lustrous waters of the Toome Canal.

 Around 20 minutes’ walk from the town centre, you’ll find Mountsandel Wood overlooking the gushing waters of the river.
 Here, 9,000 years ago, the earliest settlers in Ireland stalked the forest hunting wild boar, communed around fires and fished the abundant waters.
 Stroll through the woods, climb the grassy Anglo-Norman fort and you can look out at the very river that shaped Ireland’s history.

 This deep connection with the past echoes all along the Lower Bann, a wilderness of unspoiled beauty that carries the freshwaters of Lough Neagh out to the Atlantic Ocean at Portstewart.
-Stretching to over 60km, the river snakes through the basalt plateaus of Antrim and Londonderry and has become one of the premier destinations in Ireland for watersports – a weekend here brings thrills aplenty.
+Stretching to over 60km, the river snakes through the basalt plateaus of the countryside and has become one of the premier destinations in Ireland for watersports – a weekend here brings thrills aplenty.
 Kayakers will enjoy trailing the 58km Lower Bann Canoe Trail, stopping off at villages and campsites along the way, while if you’re a keen walker there are a multitude of short loops and trails in forest, wood and along the riverbanks.

 This sense of getting away from it all, of uncovering an area basking in rural charm and natural beauty is what the Lower Bann is all about.
 It’s a place of tranquil grassy riverbanks, a destination filled with peaceful moments all undercut with a history that takes in everything from Mesolithic sites to stark reminders of the Second World War.
 Learn all about Lough Neagh eels and their astonishing journey from the Sargasso Sea, 6,000km away; take in a Game of Thrones filming location at Toome Canal; and enjoy a summertime lunch as the light bounces off the water at a scenic riverside café such as The Boatyard.